2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. OpenGraph system - probably requires rewrite of CSP-Stack
 1. Create demo app with react
 1. More public headless APIs and Demos
+1. Improve WYSIWYG
+    1. Ability to do more configuration on WYSIWYG
+        1. ability to override toolbar buttons
+        1. ability to set various easy-to-set configuration
+        1. Possibly ability to preset various configurations globally or at site-level and use in other places

 ### Oqtane specific